jeamon/web-based-jobs-worker-service/README.md

 * To execute multiple long running remote task (optionally with timeout in mins and stream page style) and use their ids to stream their realtime outputs:

+*Regarding the style (CSS), the default foreground/background color is white/black.
+The default size is 18 pixel.
+If you want to use hex code of a given color, you must replace the (#) by its encoded value (%23).
+For example, to use #77216F as background you must fill bg=%2377216F*

 	```
 	https://<server-ip-address>:<port>/worker/web/v1/jobs/long/stream/schedule?cmd=<command+argument>&cmd=<command+argument>&timeout=<value>